p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

 In this task, you update the affected applications to use the databases and redis cache.

+> **Note:** The commands listed in this task can run for up to two minutes.
+Hold off until the command has completed.

 1. Run the following command to restart the Catalog Service for the Service Connector to take effect:

    ```shell